 Go Ahead

 Preparing for the hike cannot be done over too short a period.
 Indeed, it will be the regularity that will allow you to improve in the long term.
-For this, depending on the objectives and conditions of your hike (but also on your physical condition and your experience), you will have to succeed in identifying the duration necessary for your physical preparation for the hike.
+To determine the duration of your physical preparation for the hike, consider your objectives, hike conditions, physical condition, and experience.

 Gradually Increase the Difficulty